OfficeDev/office-js-docs/docs/publish/centralized-deployment.md

 - Automatic installation of an add-in for users when they launch the Office application.
 - Automatic removal of an add-in for users if the admin turns off or deletes the add-in, or if users are removed from Azure Active Directory or from a group to which the add-in has been deployed.

 Centralized Deployment is the recommended way for an Office 365 admin to deploy Office add-ins within an organization, provided that the organization meets all requirements for using Centralized Deployment.
-For information on how to determine if your organization can use Centralized Deployment, see [Determine if Centralized Deployment of add-ins works for your Office 365 organization](https://support.office.com/en-us/article/Determine-if-Centralized-Deployment-of-add-ins-works-for-your-Office-365-organization-B4527D49-4073-4B43-8274-31B7A3166F92).
+For information about how to determine if your organization can use Centralized Deployment, see [Determine if Centralized Deployment of add-ins works for your Office 365 organization](https://support.office.com/en-us/article/Determine-if-Centralized-Deployment-of-add-ins-works-for-your-Office-365-organization-B4527D49-4073-4B43-8274-31B7A3166F92).

 >**Note:** In an on-premises environment with no connection to Office 365, or to deploy SharePoint add-ins or Office Add-ins that target Office 2013, use a [SharePoint add-in catalog](publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).
 To deploy COM/VSTO add-ins, use ClickOnce or Windows Installer, as described in [Deploying an Office solution](https://msdn.microsoft.com/en-us/library/bb386179.aspx).

+## Recommended approach for deploying Office Add-ins

+Consider deploying Office Add-ins in a phased approach to help ensure that the deployment goes smoothly.
+We recommend the following plan:

+1. Deploy the add-in to a small set of business stakeholders and members of the IT department.
+If the deployment is successful, move on to step 2.

+2. Deploy the add-in to a larger set of individuals within the business who will be using the add-in.
+If the deployment is successful, move on to step 3.

+3. Deploy the add-in to the full set of individuals who will be using the add-in.

+Depending on the size of the target audience, you may want to add steps to or remove steps from this procedure.

 ## Publish an Office Add-in via Centralized Deployment